Makoma

 Makoma is a Congolese Christian musical band composed of members of the Makoma family.
-Originally from Kinshasa, the band was initially formed by six siblings: Nathalie, Annie, Pengani, Tutala, Duma, and Martin Makoma, alongside a non-family member, Patrick Badine, who joined in the late 1990s.
+It consisted of lead and backing vocalists Nathalie, Annie, and Pengani, alongside Duma, Martin, and Tutala, who also performed rap, and they were later joined in the late 1990s by non-family member Patrick Badine as a rapper and backing vocalist.
 Performing in Lingala, English, French, Dutch, and German, they are regarded as one of the most prominent gospel acts in Africa and among the African diaspora.
-Their musical style blends elements of Congolese rumba, soukous, ndombolo, pop, soul, contemporary R&B, hip-hop, and reggae.
+Their music is a blend of Congolese rumba, soukous, ndombolo, pop, soul, contemporary R&B, hip-hop, and reggae.

-Founded in 1993 by Tutala Makoma, the band began performing publicly in 1995 under the name Nouveau Testament ("New Testament").
-Following the family's emigration to Germany in 1985 and subsequent relocation to the Netherlands in 1995, the band adopted the name Makoma, derived from their surname.
-Their debut studio album, Nzambe Na Bomoyi, was released in 1999 through Westcoast Studios in Rotterdam, a label owned by Tutala.
-The album, which sold over one million copies, was propelled by the success of lead single, "Napesi", and brought the band widespread acclaim across the continent.
-Makoma's second studio album, Mokonzi Na Bakonzi, was released in 2002 through the Cameroonian label JPS Production and received critical praise, particularly for its title track.
-In 2004, the band underwent a significant transition following the departure of lead vocalist Nathalie, who left to pursue a solo career.
-Nevertheless, she continued to contribute to the band's third studio album, Na Nzambe Te, Bomoyi Te, released in 2006 through Westcoast Music Production and distributed by the French-African label Sonima Music.
+The band was founded in 1993 by Tutala and began performing publicly in 1995 under the name Nouveau Testament ("New Testament").
+After the family emigrated to Germany in 1985 and subsequently relocated to the Netherlands in 1995, they adopted the name Makoma, which derived from their surname, and released their debut studio album, Nzambe Na Bomoyi, in 1999 through Tutala's Westcoast Studios in Rotterdam.
+The album sold over one million copies and was supported by the lead single "Napesi", and brought them widespread acclaim across the continent.
+Their second studio album, Mokonzi Na Bakonzi, was released in 2002 by the Cameroonian label JPS Production and supported by its title track, and in 2004, they underwent a significant transition following Nathalie's departure, who left to pursue a solo career.
+Nevertheless, she contributed to the third studio album, Na Nzambe Te, Bomoyi Te, which premiered in 2006 through Westcoast Music Production and distributed by Sonima Music.

 Their fourth and final studio album, Evolution, was released on 28 January 2012 under BC3 Media Limited.
 After an extended hiatus, Makoma initially announced a reunion in 2023; however, internal disagreements, particularly Nathalie's reluctance to participate, delayed the effort.
 On 1 March 2025, the band officially reunited, including all original members.